 Grizedale Forest is the perfect traffic-free environment for young cyclists, with its gentle Goosey Foot Tarn Trail (2 miles) and family-friendly Mushroom Cycle Trail – look out for the wooden mushrooms along your way through the forest!

-There are also a number of graded orienteering trails, as well as longer routes for more experienced riders (one passing the famous forest sculptures).
+There are also a number of graded orienteering trails and longer routes for more experienced riders (one passing the famous forest sculptures).
 Adrenaline junkies will love the North Face Mountain Bike Trail and severe black trail known simply as 'The Black'.
 There really is something for everyone here, and if you don't have your own bikes with you, you can hire them from Grizedale Mountain Bikes.

 Take a look at our cottages in Hawkshead and Grizedale.